 - Therapeutic hunting: Hunting ‘designed to secure the aggregate welfare of the target species, the integrity of its ecosystem, or both’ i.e. hunting that is biologically necessary to prevent overpopulation or damage to other animals, plants or elements of the environment

 - Subsistence hunting: Hunting ‘aimed at securing food for human beings’

-- Sport hunting: Hunting ‘aimed at maintaining religious or cultural traditions, at re-enacting national or evolutionary history, at practicing certain skills, or just at securing a trophy’.
-Sport hunting is usually illegal and ethically unsound.
+- Sports hunting: Hunting ‘aimed at maintaining religious or cultural traditions, at re-enacting national or evolutionary history, at practising certain skills, or just at securing a trophy’.
+Sports hunting is usually illegal and ethically unsound.

 Therapeutic hunting either benefits the group of animals whose members are being hunted, or produces other important environmental benefits..
 Subsistence and sport hunting only benefit human beings.
 Any particular example of hunting may involve a combination of two or more of the three types of hunting.
 This webpage does not try to justify hunting.
 Its purpose is educational and to get people thinking about its ethics.

 Hunting Language (języka myśliwskiego) – Fish and seafood

 Hunting Language (Języka myśliwskiego) contains many phrases for guns, animals, location, seasons and many other specialist areas.
 Hunting has been practised since prehistoric times; it was a crucial activity of hunter-gatherer societies before the domestication of animals and the dawn of agriculture.
 The shooting of game birds, such as pheasant, is found in the Poland, on large, traditional driven shoots on estates and on large tracts of land etc. Shooting of game birds is carried out using a shotgun, most often 12 and 20 bore or a .410